flekschas/jupyter-scatter/docs/link-multiple-plots.md

+---
+description: How to link and synchronize multiple Jupyter Scatter instances.
+---

 # Link Multiple Scatter Plots

 There are many use cases where one wants to create two or more scatter plot and